 I have obesity.
 What happens if I catch COVID-19?

 - People with obesity are advised to follow the recommendations provided by the Centers for Disease Control and Prevention and their local authority if they think they have COVID-19 symptoms.
-People should not discontinue any medical treatment they are receiving without first discussing with their healthcare provider.
+People should not discontinue any medical treatment they are receiving without first discussing it with their healthcare provider.

-In conclusion, there does not seem to be an increased risk of catching COVID-19 if you have obesity; however, COVID-19 can cause more severe symptoms and complications in some people living with diabetes, obesity and related conditions.
+In conclusion, there does not seem to be an increased risk of contracting COVID-19 if you have obesity; however, COVID-19 can cause more severe symptoms and complications in some people living with diabetes, obesity and related health conditions.
 If you feel you are experiencing symptoms of COVID-19, please contact your healthcare provider immediately.
 Additionally, if you have been impacted by COVID-19 and have experienced any limitations in access to healthcare, please let us know by visiting www.ObesityAction.org/action-center/report-access-to-care-issues/.